-I received a Bachelors of Arts in history from Lake Forest College, Lake Forest Illinois and then a paralegal certificate with honors from Roosevelt University in Chicago.
+I received a Bachelors of Arts in history from Lake Forest College, Lake Forest and a Master's Degree in special education from DePaul University.

-Between Lake Forest and going to Roosevelt, I taught English at all levels, and history, literature and philosophy to high school students in Guadalajara, Mexico.
+For seven years, I lived in Mexico and taught English at all levels and history, literature and philosophy to high school students in Guadalajara, Mexico.
 Also, I was an editor for a high school English Composition Class.
-This involved reading the assigned topics along with the students, helping them form their thesis statements, and then assisting them in writing a high quality essay.
+This involved reading the assigned topics along with the students, helping them form their thesis statements and then assisting them in writing a high quality essay.
 Many of my students used their work as part of the entrance requirements to colleges and universities in the United States.

-I hope you will read this over and contact me.
-You will be pleasantly surprised at how you will improve in your studies.
+I hope you will contact me soon.
 Thank you for your time!

 10th Grade Reading